Prologue (ice show): Critical reception

-The show received universal praise among Japanese media, who pointed out Hanyu's ability to skate full shows at high quality and technical difficulty, making no major mistakes on multiple days, which earned him standing ovations from the audience.
-Writer Takaomi Matsubara from the magazine Sports Graphic Number named Prologue a new milestone in professional skating.
+Attendance and accessibility

 The show was sold out on all five days, with prices ranging from 15,000 to 25,000 yen ($107–178 as of 2022) and tickets being distributed by lottery sale.
 The Pia Arena MM in Yokohama accommodated 7,900 viewers, the Flat Hachinohe 3,000.
 Due to the small venue capacity and high ticket demand for the Hachinohe shows, an additional third show on December 5 was added to the initial schedule.
 The final days of the two stops were screened live in movie theaters nationwide, with 81 participating cinemas for the Hachinohe show.
-In addition, they were aired live on CS TV Asahi, leading to a significant increase of subscribers on the Japanese television channel.
-The event was sponsored by Kosé, Nishikawa Co., Ltd. as well as the food and biotechnology corporation Ajinomoto.
-The show in Yokohama received special sponsorship by Towa Pharmaceutical.
+In addition, they were aired live on CS TV Asahi, leading to a significant increase in subscribers on the Japanese television channel.